mansfieldbitter/Articles/Dapper/DapperIntroBlog.md

 ecl bundle install -v https://github.com/OdinProAgrica/dapper.git
 ```

-There's many more bundles available, but their coverage, testing and adherence to version control varies.
+There are many more bundles available, but their coverage, testing and adherence to version control varies.
 HPCC keep a curated
 list [here](https://github.com/hpcc-systems/ecl-bundles).

 ### IMPORTing dapper